TactilityProject/Tactility/Documentation/chat.md

 # Chat App

-ESP-NOW based chat application with channel-based messaging.
+ESP-NOW-based chat application with channel-based messaging.
 Devices with the same encryption key can communicate in real-time without requiring a WiFi access point or internet connection.

 ## Features